-F. Scott Fitzgerald wrote the novel, and a true work of art, the Great Gatsby in 1925; set in Long Island, it is one of the most remarkable novels in literary history and has been studied time and time again for its social and economical impacts.
+F. Scott Fitzgerald published the novel The Great Gatsby in 1925.
+This work of art is set in Long Island and is one of the most remarkable novels in literary history.
+It has been studied time and time again for its social and economic impact.

 F. Scott Fitzgerald is a literary genius and wrote several classic novels, including The Great Gatsby.
 While Fitzgerald attended Princeton University, he did not stay in school and later served time in the United States Army, which served as inspiration for several of his writings.

 The Gatsby novel is 218 pages, meaning it can be a simple read.
 Some literary masterpieces can be thousands of pages, but the Great Gatsby is an easy book to read.

 Fitzgerald wrote the draft of The Great Gatsby while he and his wife were in France in 1924.